smartdevicelink/sdl_java_suite/utils/generator/README.md

 ## Overview
 These are the general transformation rules for RPC classes of SDL Java Suite Library.
 The description of base classes, already included in the library, is not provided here, for details please view the source code.

 The JavaDoc is used for inline documentation of generated code.
-All non-XML values should follow Contributing to SDL Projects [CONTRIBUTING.md](ttps://github.com/smartdevicelink/sdl_android/blob/master/.github/CONTRIBUTING.md)
+All non-XML values should follow Contributing to SDL Projects [CONTRIBUTING.md](https://github.com/smartdevicelink/sdl_android/blob/master/.github/CONTRIBUTING.md)

-These rules based on the current `develop` branch state (commit:`7e6a16c027bcdd0fb523a9993dc59b0171167aea`) of [`smartdevicelink/sdl_java_suite`](https://github.com/smartdevicelink/sdl_java_suite) repository.

 ## Output Directory Structure and Package definitions